f-tommy/SeaGapDocs/tutorialts.md

 * te: End time of the figure (Time at the right edge of the figure) [yr]
 * EW\_range, NS\_range, UD\_range: If `autoscale=false`, the range of Y-axis is set to be those ranges
 * autoscale: if `autoscale=true` (default), the range of Y-axis is automatically determined depending on the usable array displacements
-* pscale: if you set smaller value, the autoscale Y-axis range is wider (`pscale=0.5` in default)
+* pscale: if you set smaller value, the autoscale Y-axis range is wider (`pscale=0.5` by default)
-* sigma: Errorbar scaling (Since standard deviation of an array displacement tends to be small, the plotting errorbar is multiplied by `sigma`: `sigma=10` in default)
+* sigma: Errorbar scaling (Since standard deviation of an array displacement tends to be small, the plotting errorbar is multiplied by `sigma`: `sigma=10` by default)
 * cal: if `cal=true`, a regression line is calculated for each component, is shown in the figure, and the regression results are written in `fno2` as a text file
-* weight: if `weight=true`, the regression line is calculated considering the weight; the weight is provided as an inverse square of the observation error (`weight=true` in default)
+* weight: if `weight=true`, the regression line is calculated considering the weight; the weight is provided as an inverse square of the observation error (`weight=true` by default)
 * predict: if `predict=true`, the predicted values from the regression line are written in "`fno3`-EW.txt", "`fno3`-NS.txt", and "`fno3`-UD.txt"
 * fno1: Output figure name
 * fno2: Name of an output text file showing array displacement rates